openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 ~~~

 ### Clone your fork
-You can clone the fork you created using github Web UI.By convention it will be called 'origin'.
+You can clone the fork you created using github Web UI.
+By convention it will be called 'origin'.
 ~~~
 git clone git@github.com:<username>/swiftonfile.git
 cd swiftonfile
 ~~~

 ### Add upstream repo
-You can add swiftonfile project repo, to get the latest updates from the project.It will be called upstream by convention.
+You can add swiftonfile project repo, to get the latest updates from the project.
+It will be called upstream by convention.
 ~~~
 git remote add upstream git@github.com:swiftonfile/swiftonfile.git
 ~~~

-You can confirm these setting using 'git remote  -v' it should give you somthing like this:
+You can confirm these setting using 'git remote  -v' it should give you something like this:
 ~~~
 origin git@github.com:<username>/swiftonfile.git (fetch)
 origin git@github.com:<username>/swiftonfile.git (push)